Last Light

 npx tsx src/cli.ts health owner/repo # health report

-The CLI talks to the running server — it does not execute agents directly.
-Start the server first.
+The CLI talks to the running server.
+It does not execute agents directly, so start the server first.

 Step 6 Set up GitHub webhooks